reald/anytone-flash-tools/at878uv_memory.md

                                            ??
 57 | 02640020 | 10 | ffffffff ffffffff ffffffff ffffffff | 86 06 || ÿÿÿÿ ÿÿÿÿ ÿÿÿÿ ÿÿÿÿ || ÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿ ||

 ??
-What is this for?
+What is this byte for?
 [...]
 ```

 ## Talk group list

 ```